NavyaG-lab/Tech-writer/ops_how_to.md

 Non-critical models can be removed from the DAG definition ([example PR here](https://github.com/nubank/aurora-jobs/pull/483)) so that it doesn't block future runs.
 The owner of the model can then fix it without blocking other models.

-Removing model will only take effect tomorrow, when in the next run is triggered.
+Removing model will only take affect tomorrow, when in the next run is triggered.

+Hence, there are two things you can do to get things building today:

-Hence, to get downstream jobs to build today, we can do some Airflow manipulations.
+- To get downstream jobs to build today, we can do some Airflow manipulations.
 Note that the failing model will show up as empty in those downstream jobs.
+- If there are no downstream dependencies for a dataset, you can [manually commit an empty dataset for a specific dataset id](#manually-commit-a-dataset-to-metapod).

 Lastly, be sure to [deploy job changes to airflow](primer.md#deploying-job-changes-to-airflow) once the current run finishes.

 ### Making downstream jobs run when an upstream job fails